-Whether you’re starting a support department from scratch or you’ve been managing a team for a while and want to ensure it is structured to succeed, these seven building blocks make for a solid foundation.
+Whether you’re starting a support department from scratch or have been managing a customer support team for a while and want to ensure it is structured to succeed, these seven building blocks make for a solid foundation.

-Nearly every company claims to provide great customer service, but not all customers have a great experience, so clearly there’s opportunity for improvement.
-It starts with the definition of “great.”
+Nearly every company claims to provide great customer service.
+But not all customers have a great experience, so clearly there’s opportunity for improvement.
+That improvement begins with defining “great.”

 Deliver on your company values